Factory Accident Claims

 How much is your factory accident claim worth?

-What is the Duty of Care for an Employer in a Factory?
+What Is the Duty of Care for an Employer in a Factory?

 Your employer has a legal duty to ensure that you are kept safe from harm while at work in a factory.
 It is their responsibility to ensure that all members of staff are fully trained and competent in their roles so they can carry out work effectively and without endangering others.